RohitRTdev/RTOS/README.md

 ## Build

+* Download mingw

 * To build the OS, simply clone the directory and execute
 >>make RTOS

 This will create output files RT_core.rm in kernel directory and BOOTx64.EFI in boot directory.
 Now create a disk image with EFI partition containing the following hierarchy.

 Each of the below is a folder with a file at the end.
-EFI & RT_core.rm must be at the top of the hierarchy.
-EFI--> BOOT --> BOOTX64.EFI
+EFI--> BOOT --> BOOTx64.EFI
-RT_core.rm
+Modules--> RT_core.rm
+Fonts--> *.psf(font files present in resources directory)

 ## Testing
 Testing can be done by burning the image file to a flash drive and running it on real machine by choosing to boot through the flash drive in BIOS setup.